Gettysburg, Pennsylvania

-Gettysburg is home to the Gettysburg National Military Park, where the Battle of Gettysburg was largely fought; the Battle of Gettysburg had the most casualties of any Civil War battle but was also considered the turning point in the war, leading to the Union's ultimate victory.
+Gettysburg (/'ɡɛtizbɜːrɡ/; /ˈɡɛtᵻsbɜːrɡ/) is a borough in Adams County, Pennsylvania, United States, and its county seat.
 As of the 2020 census, the borough had a population of 7,106 people.

+Gettysburg was the site of the Battle of Gettysburg, which was fought in Gettysburg over three days from July 1 to 3, 1863, during the American Civil War.
+With over 50,000 combined casualties, the Battle of Gettysburg is both the deadliest battle of the Civil War and in all of American history.
+The battle, which was won by the Union army, also proved the turning point of the war, leading to the Union's victory two years later and the nation's preservation.
+Later that year, on November 19, President Abraham Lincoln traveled to present-day Gettysburg National Cemetery, where he participated in a ceremonial consecration of the cemetery and delivered the Gettysburg Address, a carefully crafted 271-word address, which is considered one of the most famous speeches in history.

+Gettysburg is home to the Gettysburg National Military Park, which includes Gettysburg Battlefield, where the Battle of Gettysburg was largely fought.

 History

-Early history
+18th century

-In 1761, Irishman Samuel Gettys settled at the Shippensburg-Baltimore and Philadelphia-Pittsburgh crossroads, in what was then western York County, and established a tavern frequented by soldiers and traders.
-In 1786, the borough boundary was established, with the Dobbin House tavern (established in 1776) sitting in the southwest.
+In 1760, Irishman Samuel Gettys settled at the Shippensburg-Baltimore and Philadelphia-Pittsburgh crossroads, in what was then western York County, and established a tavern frequented by soldiers and traders.
+In 1786, his son James purchased 116 acres of his land, divided it up into 220 lots and sold them, and is thus considered the founder of Gettysburg.
+The borough boundary was established, with the Dobbin House tavern (established in 1776) sitting in the southwest.

-As early as 1790, a movement seeking to split off the western portion of York County into a separate county had begun.
+Beginning in 1790, a movement seeking to split off the western portion of York County into a separate county had begun.
 A commission was drawn up to fix the site of the new county's seat; they ultimately chose a location in Strabane Township (now Straban Township), just northeast of Gettysburg.
-In 1791, additional trustees were appointed to plan for the construction of public buildings in the town of Gettysburg instead of in Straban.
-On January 22, 1800, the Pennsylvania Legislature created Adams County, with Gettysburg as its county seat.
+In 1791, additional trustees were appointed to plan to construct public buildings in Gettysburg instead of in Straban.

+19th century

+On January 22, 1800, the Pennsylvania Legislature created Adams County, and named Gettysburg as its county seat.

-In 1858, the Gettysburg Railroad completed construction of a railroad line from Gettysburg to Hanover, and the Gettysburg Railroad Station opened a year later.
+In 1858, the Gettysburg Railroad completed the construction of a railroad line from Gettysburg to Hanover, and the Gettysburg Railroad Station opened a year later.
 Passenger train service to the town ended in 1942.
 The station was restored in 2006.
-In 2011, Senator Robert Casey introduced S. 1897, which would include the railroad station within the boundary of Gettysburg National Military Park.
+In 2011, Senator Robert Casey introduced S. 1897, including the railroad station within the boundary of Gettysburg National Military Park.
 By 1860, the borough had grown in size to consist of "450 buildings [which] housed carriage manufacturing, shoemakers, and tanneries".